100askTeam/100ask_lvgl_docs/docs/details/widgets/animimg.rst

    <details>
      <summary>显示原文</summary>

-No special events are sent by image objects.
+No special events are sent by Animation-Image Widgets.

-See the events of the Base object too.
+.. admonition::  Further Reading

+    Learn more about :ref:`lv_obj_events` emitted by all Widgets.

     Learn more about :ref:`events`.

 .. raw:: html